 P.S don’t forget you can add a trip to the Masters to your next South Carolina visit…

-With Augusta National Golf Club situated just on the Georgia side of the Georgia / South Carolina border, it is only a 3-hour drive from the key golfing areas of South Carolina, meaning you can build a truly memorable trip in early April.
-Why not walk the grounds of Augusta National watching the world’s best players in action, then head east to play on some of the finest courses the US has to offer?
+With Augusta National Golf Club situated just on the Georgia side of the Georgia/South Carolina border, it is only a 3-hour drive from the key golfing areas of South Carolina, meaning you can build a truly memorable trip in early April.

 Experience a genuinely warm welcome in this charming state, which combines grand architecture with incredible scenery and a subtropical climate.
 Relax along the coastline and sample southern barbeques, try their famous Low Country Boil and experience a wealth of history, all whilst surrounded by first-class golf courses.